Fresh vs. Frozen Donor Eggs:

 There is no one-size-fits-all option when it comes to choosing between fresh or frozen donor eggs, and that’s okay.
 Choosing between options in donor egg IVF is a deeply personal step in your journey.

 Frozen eggs, typically offered in cohorts of six, provide flexibility and convenience for many intended parents.
-On the other hand, with a fresh donation cycle, intended parents receive all the eggs in the cycle, potentially resulting in a greater number of eggs and a higher success rate.
+On the other hand, with a fresh donation cycle, intended parents receive all the eggs in the cycle, potentially resulting in a greater number of eggs.
 Both are proven, trusted paths.

 Understanding the fresh versus frozen egg donor experience helps you make an informed choice that aligns with your goals, timeline, and vision for your family.
 At Everie, we are here to offer insight, guidance, and support every step of the way.